FrigoEU/psc-ide-vim/README.md

 `NeoBundle "frigoeu/psc-ide-vim"`

 ## Syntax checking
 This plugin provides a syntax checker for syntastic.
-It relies on the --json-errors flag of psc, which is only available starting at version 0.8.0.0, and it uses pulp, so make sure that's installed as well.
+It relies on the --json-errors flag of psc, which is only available starting at version 0.8.0.0, and it uses pulp, so make sure you have the most recent version

 ![:PSCIDE syntastic gif](http://frigoeu.github.io/gifs/syntastic.gif)